-Touch feedback time - Sets the touch and feedback time.
+Touch feedback time: Sets the touch feedback.
 Choose from Short, Medium, and Long.

-Universal touch - Tap the Universal touch switch to toggle it On or Off.
-On allows you to replace the hardware keys with a Universal touch board .
-Tap the Universal touch icon to be able to tap its Volume buttons, Power button, Home button, and Pinch button.
+Touch assistant: Tap the Touch assistant switch end to toggle it On or Off.
+On allows you to replace the hardware keys with a Touch assistant board end to tap its Power button, and the total button, Volume down button, Volume up button, and the 1/2 button (Screen capture button, Accessibility button and Pinch button).
 Draw a "C" ("call") on the board to automatically display the Dial tab.
-Draw an "M" on the board to automatically display the Messaging app.
-Draw a "W" ("web") on the board to automatically launch the Chrome app.
+Draw an "M" on the board to automatically display the Messaging application.